jrmykolyn/debugging-practice/README.md

 - The game does not end, even after all the cards have been matched.

 ## Approach
-- Create 1x GitHub issue for each of the defects outlined above.
 - Debug and fix each defect (in order if possible).
-Introduce each fix by creating a branch, pushing it to the remote repository, creating a pull request, and merging it into the mainline branch.
+Introduce each fix as a separate commit.

 Please review the accompanying class materials for additional details.